CoderUni/FlutterResources/README.md

 - [Firestore vs RTDB](https://firebase.google.com/docs/database/rtdb-vs-firestore) - Official Documentation that helps you choose between Firebase Realtime Database vs Firestore
 - [Firestore vs RTDB Article](https://medium.com/zero-equals-false/firebase-cloud-firestore-v-s-firebase-realtime-database-931d4265d4b0) - An article that points out the uses of Firestore vs RTDB

 # Machine Learning<a name="machineLearning"></a>
 - [TFLite](https://pub.dev/packages/tflite) - A Flutter plugin for accessing TensorFlow Lite.
 Supports both iOS and Android.
 - [Speech_to_Text](https://pub.dev/packages/speech_to_text) - A Flutter plugin that exposes device specific speech to text recognition capability.
 - [Firebase_ML_Vision](https://pub.dev/packages/firebase_ml_vision) - Flutter plugin for Firebase machine learning vision services.
 - [Edge_Detection](https://pub.dev/packages/edge_detection) - A flutter plugin to detect edges of objects, scan paper, detect corner, detect rectangle.
 It allows cropping of the detected object image and returns the path of the cropped image.

+# Best Pratices<a name="bestPractices"></a>
+- [State Management Grand Tour](https://fireship.io/lessons/flutter-state-management-guide/) - An article/video explaining the different state management approaches and why you should not use setState
+- [Safe Async](https://recipes.tst.sh/docs/architecture/safe-async.html) - An article that teaches how to make FutureBuilder/StreamBuilder properly
+- [Performance](https://flutter.dev/docs/perf/rendering/best-practices) - Official Flutter documentation on how to make your Flutter app as performant as possible
+- [Stateless Widget vs Widget Function](https://stackoverflow.com/questions/53234825/what-is-the-difference-between-functions-and-classes-to-create-reusable-widgets) - A StackOverFlow answer explaining why its better to use Stateless Widgets to build reusable widgets.
+- [Best Practices](https://medium.com/flutter-community/flutter-best-practices-and-tips-7c2782c9ebb5) - An article that shows the best practices in Flutter

 # Contributing
 *Good Quality contributions are welcomed.
 Just don't make spammy low-quality contributions like adding an extra space.*